MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.

 5. **Estimate resources.**  Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware.
-You can use [QDK resource estimators](xref:microsoft.quantum.machines.overview.resources-estimator) to tell you how many qubits you need and how long your program will take.
+You can use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator) to tell you the physical resource estimates you need and how long your program will take.

 6. **Run your code on quantum hardware.** Finally, the last step is using [Azure Quantum](xref:microsoft.quantum.submit-jobs) to run your program on quantum hardware!